Fruity-Loops/ALTA/README.md

 SOEN 490 Project

 ## Objective:
-This Ppoject will provide a robust and efficient way to audit physical repositories.
+This project will provide a robust and efficient way to audit physical repositories.

 Name | GitHub Username
 |:------------------------|:--------:|